Updated on by Asher Fergusson

 One of the smartest things you can do for yourself is invest in Ecuador travel insurance before you leave on your trip.
-World Nomads is a wonderful company trusted by travelers around the world for its comprehensive and cost-effective plans.
-World Nomads will cover your costs for lost or stolen luggage, emergency medical care, and flight cancellations, among many other things.
+TravelInsurance.com is a wonderful company trusted by travelers around the world to help compare and find comprehensive and cost-effective plans.
+They will help you find plans that cover your costs for lost or stolen luggage, emergency medical care, and flight cancellations, among many other things.

 12. Pashmina Shawl